shadiSummer/1002_TNSM/README.md

 ## Problem Description

-The problem involves optimizing a population of chromosomes, each consisting of three genes.
-The values of the genes are read from a text file called `gene.txt`, which contains 250 lines.
-Each line represents a gene and consists of three numbers: gene value, bandwidth, and delay.
+This project implements a genetic algorithm (GA) designed for selecting optimal network paths for Multi-Path TCP (MPTCP) clients.
+It uses various genetic operations like crossover, mutation, and selection to evolve a population of chromosomes, each representing a potential solution for path selection based on network characteristics like bandwidth and delay.

+## Features
+- Custom genetic algorithm implementation.
+- Tournament selection strategy.
+- Two-way crossover and mutation operations.
-The fitness of each chromosome is calculated using the formula: `0.6 * a + 0.4 * b`, where `a` is the total sum of the bandwidth of the three genes in the chromosome, and `b` is the difference between the delays of the genes.
+- Fitness calculation based on bandwidth and delay metrics using the formula: `0.6 * a + 0.4 * b`, where `a` is the total sum of the bandwidth of the three genes in the chromosome, and `b` is the difference between the delays of the genes.

-## Implementation Details

-The program uses a genetic algorithm approach with the following components:

-- **Chromosome**: Represents an individual chromosome with three genes.
-It includes methods for calculating fitness, crossover, and mutation.

-- **Population**: Represents a population of chromosomes.
-It includes methods for evaluating the population, performing tournament selection, and evolving to the next generation.

-- **Main**: The main class that initializes and evolves the population over a specified number of generations.
-It also reads the gene values from the text file and displays the fittest chromosome and its corresponding gene in the last population.

 ## Implementation